lapolis/lapolis.blue/content/posts/OSCP_survival_101.md

 Do not be nervous `(I wasn't, I swear! :P)`, especially the day before the exam.
 Just rest, do not do anything related to the OSCP, do something relaxing `(I swore the whole day against a f*!$@&g Pi)`.

+About your notes, use something that automatically backups `(possibly encrypted)` everything you do each few minutes.
+I personally use [Joplin](https://joplinapp.org/) because it is multi platform and do not need to keep doing all of the backups manually.
+It also play nice with the MD formatting and code highlighting.
+It was a bit sad to say goodbye to [CherryTree](https://www.giuspen.com/cherrytree/); however, I still suggest to use it if you need something simple that just runs everywhere.

+**Screenshots**: just do as many as you can.
+Since it is not possible to record the screen any more, just make sure you have enough screenshots for the report.
+One more thing, never close a terminal, you might need it later.
+Create 5 Desktops and use [tmux](https://github.com/tmux/tmux/wiki).

 Once you survive the first 24 hours and you got at least 70 points, it is report time.
 You can either use the [whoisflynn](https://github.com/whoisflynn/OSCP-Exam-Report-Template) template with a little personalization or the magnificent [Offensive Security Exam Report Template in Markdown](https://github.com/noraj/OSCP-Exam-Report-Template-Markdown) by noraj.
 ___
 ## The Glory